Can-Fite BioPharma ($CANF) Stock Hub: FDA/EMA Phase III Status, Namodenoson and Piclidenoson

 In oncology, Namodenoson is being positioned as a multi-pathway drug rather than a single mutation-targeted therapy.
 Can-Fite has highlighted preclinical evidence involving RAS, Wnt/β-catenin, NF-κB, Hedgehog signaling and multidrug-resistance pathways in pancreatic cancer models.
 This gives the company a biological rationale for combination therapy, especially in pancreatic cancer where resistance and pathway redundancy are major clinical problems.

 The scientific idea is interesting because pancreatic ductal adenocarcinoma is one of the hardest oncology settings.
 Many treatments fail because monotherapy activity is weak, tumor biology is aggressive, and patients frequently arrive in later lines with poor performance status.
-A drug that is safe enough to combine with immunotherapy or chemotherapy could have more practical value than a drug that shows marginal monotherapy activity but cannot be layered into standard regimens.
+A drug that is safe enough to combine with gemcitabine-based chemotherapy could have more practical value than a drug that shows marginal monotherapy activity but cannot be layered into standard regimens.

 That is the logic behind the Phase 2b transition.
 Can-Fite is not trying to prove that the Phase 2a alone is registration-quality.
 It is trying to use the Phase 2a as a bridge toward a better-designed combination study.